 For example, during Kapha time (6:00–10:00 am), focus on warming, stimulating pranayama practices like Kapalabhati or Bhastrika to counteract the heavy, dense qualities of kapha.

-At Pitta time (10:00 am–2:00 pm), try cooling breaths like Sheetali pranayama to balance the fiery sharpness of pitta.
+At Pitta time (10:00 am–2:00 pm), try cooling breaths like Sheetali Pranayama to balance the fiery sharpness of pitta.

 Finally, during Vata time (2:00–6:00 pm), opt for gentle yoga or slow, grounding practices like Nadi Shodhana to soothe the nervous system and anchor scattered vata energy.